openlawteam/tribute-contracts/docs/adapters/HowToCreate.md

     /**
      * @notice Explain what the submission function does, what kind of checks/validations are performed.
 Sometimes you may want to sponsor the proposal
      * right away in the same transaction, so you can do that at the end of the submission process, by calling the dao.sponsorProposal.
-     * @dev Describe any additional checks that the function performs, e.g: only member are allowed, etc.
+     * @dev Describe any additional checks that the function performs, e.g: only members are allowed, etc.
      * @param dao The dao address.
      * @param proposalId The guild kick proposal id.
      * @param param1 Description of the parameter 1.
      * @param param2 Description of the parameter 2.
-     * @param param2 Description of the parameter n.
+     * @param paramN Description of the parameter n.
      */
     function _submitXProposal(
       DaoRegistry dao,